MarvinTaterra/OpenMMDL/README.md

 Repeat -l or pass multiple files after one -l.

 -c = Coordinates file of Amber

+-p = Bespoke ligand parameters used by the script: an .offxml file to import or a finished ligand_parameters directory to reuse

 --failure-retries = Number of reruns if OpenMM fails with "Particle coordinate is NaN"